 (1) The Code and the International Regulations, as modified by these regulations, are adopted for the purposes of regulating the transport of radioactive materials in Western Australia and the storing, packing and stowing of radioactive materials for transport in Western Australia.

-(2) Section III paragraphs 307 and 308 of the International Regulations are not adopted.
+(2) The International Regulations Section III paragraph 307 is not adopted.

 [Regulation 4 amended: Gazette 26 Apr 2013 p.
-1662.]
+1662; SL 2021/160 r.
+5.]

 5. Carrier to have an approved radiation protection programme